How to Mass Delete Emails on Gmail: Expert Guide

 Here is how to mass delete emails on Gmail by creating an Auto Clean rule:

-7. Click Create Rule once more to confirm, and your rule will be set and added to the Auto Clean dashboard, allowing you to easily edit it whenever necessary.
+Now your rule will be added to the Auto Clean dashboard, and you can easily edit, pause, or remove it whenever necessary.

-If there are some senders or categories of emails that you definitely don’t want the app to clean up, then you can go to PreferencesPinned and add your exclusions there before cleaning.
+If there are some senders or categories of messages that you definitely don’t want the app to clean up, then you can go to PreferencesPinned and add your exclusions there before cleaning.

 Pinned messages feature in Clean Email appPinned messages feature in Clean Email app

 Taking full advantage of Clean Email doesn't just mean mass deleting emails.
-The app's Cleaning Suggestions recommend specific Auto Clean rules or other strategies based on your common actions and those performed by other users.
+The app's Cleaning Suggestions recommend specific email strategies based on your common actions and those performed by other users.
 These insights can help you optimize your mailbox more effectively.

 Create Keep Newest rule in Clean EmailCreate Keep Newest rule in Clean Email

-Clean Email's capabilities extend beyond mass deletion in Gmail.
+As shown, Clean Email's capabilities extend beyond mass deletion in Gmail.
 It can also help you unsubscribe from unwanted subscriptions, block bothersome senders, and more.
-Best of all, it achieves this while respecting your privacy and ensuring the security of your messages.
+Best of all, it does this while respecting your privacy and ensuring the security of your messages.

 How to Mass Delete Emails on Gmail - FAQs